Conferences at the Strassler Center

 24 – 25 September, 2011

 In another first, the Strassler Center collaborated with groups of undergraduate students to organize an international summit, "Informed Activism: Armed Conflict, Scarce Resources and Congo."
 The event took place Sept.
 24-25, 2011 and featured a list of experts and organizations.

 Kaloosdian Mugar professor Taner Akçam organized an international conference in April 2010, The State of the Art of Armenian Genocide Research.
-And under his guidance, the Strassler Center plans a fall 2011 conference, Beyond the Armenian Genocide: The Question of Restitution and Reparation in Commparative Review.
+And under his guidance, the Strassler Center planned a fall 2011 conference, Beyond the Armenian Genocide: The Question of Restitution and Reparation in Comparative Review.